-My work hours are weekdays from 9am-12pm Arizona time.
+I am available weekdays from 8am-11am Pacific time.
 Contact me using the above OSU email address; per university policy, this must be from your OSU email account.
 Please put [CS 469] in the subject line so your email won't get lost, and use an email program.
 I will not respond to messages from Canvas Messaging or from a personal email account.
 You can expect a response from me within one business day of when you email me.

-Live Office Hours: I'm available for live office hours using Teams Tuesdays from 10am-11am Arizona time or by appointment.
+Live Office Hours: I'm available for regularly-scheduled live office hours using Teams Tuesdays from 10am-11am Pacific time, or by appointment.